"*" indicates required fields

 If you’ve suffered a finger injury due to negligence of another party, whether at work, on the road or in a public place, then you may be entitled to compensation.
 Our experienced injury compensation lawyers are committed to fighting for your rights and ensuring that you receive the appropriate amount of support through a successful injury compensation claim.
+All claims have no upfront costs and are no win, no fee.

 Finger injuries are commonly suffered through work-related accidents or incidents.
 Indeed, in 2018-2019 in Australia there were 15,120 serious injury claims (claims requiring five or more days off work) involving injuries to the hand, fingers and thumb.
 Of these finger and hand injuries, 1,345 were caused by strain or stress and 6,850 were caused by crushing or being hit by moving objects.
 The remainder of hand and finger injuries were associated with slips, trips or falls, hitting objects with hands or fingers, or due to a range of other environmental factors.